SteinsGate9/Youtube-mini/readme.md

 Real-time bullet screen chat is supported by Websocket and Redis.
 The frontend is written in HTML and JS.
 Reference: https://github.com/Asymptote/asymptote.github.io/wiki/Getting-started-with-nginx-rtmp https://github.com/tabvn/video-streaming-service https://github.com/geekswaroop/YouTube-Clone

+Some todos & optimizations:
+- The current framework uses websockets for real-time chats which is supported by a embedded redis db.
+This is however not scalable when the QPS goes up.
+So a better way is to use kafka to push messages to a redis cluster and to poll the redis cluster periodically.
+This would move the bottleneck to redis cluster.
  ## How to run